-When students apply for Academic Fresh Start all credit 10 or more years old will not be used for any purpose.
+When students apply for Academic Fresh Start all credit 10 or more years old will not be used for any purpose except financial aid.
 Graduation grade point average for honors includes all courses even if academic fresh start is applied.